tpmatthes/scroll-reaction/README.md

 *Scroll-Reaction.js* supports all modern browsers (requires [ES5](http://caniuse.com/#feat=es5) and [classList](http://caniuse.com/#feat=classlist)).
 It doesn’t rely on ES6 features, so it should support a fair amount of older browsers as well – even Internet Explorer 10+.

 If you use smooth scrolling (disabled by default), you should add a [polyfill](https://github.com/iamdustan/smoothscroll).
-Most modern browsers still [don't support scroll behavior](https://developer.mozilla.org/de/docs/Web/CSS/scroll-behavior).
-However, *Scroll-Reaction.js* won't fail if the browser lacks support for scroll behavior.
+Most modern browsers still [don’t support scroll behavior](https://developer.mozilla.org/de/docs/Web/CSS/scroll-behavior).
+However, *Scroll-Reaction.js* won’t fail if the browser lacks support for scroll behavior.
 It will use a non-smooth “page jump” instead.

 # License
 *Scroll-Reaction.js* is licensed under the [MIT license](https://github.com/tpmatthes/scroll-reaction/blob/master/LICENSE).